keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

 > Note This example is for a carentan machine\.
 >

-1. Connect the on-prem machine
+1. Connect the on-prem machine.

-2. Get on-prem mailbox
+2. Get on-prem mailbox.

    Open a Powershell window as Admin, and run the following: